Skip to main content

 General Collection Guidelines

-The English Language & Literature Liaison at WVU Libraries selects materials to support the research needs of WVU undergraduates, M.A. and Ph.D. students, the teaching faculty, and other researchers.
+The collections strategist at WVU Libraries selects materials to support the research needs of WVU undergraduates, M.A. and Ph.D. students, the teaching faculty, and other researchers.

 English Language & Literature research at WVU focuses on American, Anglophone, Commonwealth, Postcolonial literatures in English, and comparative literature.
 This research also encompasses cultural and literary aspects of the discipline; the teaching and pedagogy of composition and rhetoric; the history of the language; and English philology as well as the study of all major authors and canonical works.
 Other areas of research include professional writing and editing as well as creative writing.